akash-g0807/Beta-Hyprland-config/README.md

     - edit `tlp.conf` and replace the values in `RUNTIME_PM_DENYLIST`
     - replace the one found in `/etc/tlp.conf`
 - If want to only siable autosuspend on specific device then use `lsusb` to get ID and then: `USB_DENYLIST = "****:**** ****:****"` Each successive entry is seperated by a space

+# To Do
+- Iron out bugs in light mode (Done)
+- Make Light mode Colors consistent (Done)
+- Add Light Mode button (Done)
+- Make better scripts
+- replace any instance of `~/home/akashg` with a more general `~/` to avoid errors and make script more general (Done I hope will lookout for more)
+- Make a tutorial on how to use config (Started)